jakobhviid/BigDataCourseExercises/lectures/01/exercises.md

 Now that you have deployed the application the next step is to try and connect to it.
 The application is a HTTP server that listens for requests on port 8080.
 To connect to the application, we should do it through the service.

 Connecting to a service can be done in different ways.
-The simplest way to connect to a service from outside of the cluster is to use either the `kubectl port-forward` command, or the `minikube service` command.
+The simplest way to connect to a service inside the cluster and to your localhost is by running the `kubectl port-forward` command.

+#### Use `kubectl port-forward`
-To use the `kubectl port-forward` command, run the following command `kubectl port-forward svc/hello-kubernetes 8080:8080`.
-The command will open a port on your local machine and forward traffic to a port on the service.
-In this case, it is 8080 on both your local machine and the service, but it could be changed to `9000:8080` to use port 9000 on your local machine and forward it to port 8080 on the service.
-Open a browser and go to [http://localhost:8080](http://localhost:8080) to access the service.
+To use the `kubectl port-forward` command, run the following command `kubectl port-forward svc/<name of service> <localhost port>:<service port>`.
+The command will open a port on your localhost and forward traffic to a port on the service.
+In this case, use port `8080` for both your localhost and service (`kubectl port-forward svc/hello-kubernetes 8080:8080`).

-To use the `minikube service` command, run the following command `minikube service hello-kubernetes`.
-The command will pick a random open port on your local machine, port-forward to the service using that port, and open a window with the correct path in your default browser.
-You can read more about the command [here](https://minikube.sigs.k8s.io/docs/commands/service/).
+Please feel free to change it to something different.
+Example to `9000:8080` to use port 9000 on your localhost and forward the traffic to port 8080 on the service.
+Open a browser and navigate to [http://localhost:8080](http://localhost:8080) to access your deployed application.

+#### Interact with the application
 Now that you can connect to the application, try and understand the web page.
 The webpage gives different information about the pod that was handling your request.
 It displays the pod name, the namespace the pod is inside, and the node that the pod is running on.

 Try to refresh the webpage a few times and notice how the values change.
 You should see that the name of the pod changes.
 This is because the request was routed to a different pod.